Blue Heelers are hard-working, intelligent, and loyal dogs. They are highly energetic and thrive on a healthy diet.

 Top 5 Ingredients: Chicken, Rice, Corn Gluten Meal, Whole Grain Corn, Poultry By-Product Meal

 This puppy formula provides excellent nutrition that your precious dog needs.
 The recipe has high-quality chicken so that your puppy grows into its lean and toned adult frame.
 The recipe also includes complex carbohydrates obtained from rice to keep your pet active and playful all day long.
-With omega fatty acids supplementation, this recipe helps keep your dog’s skin healthy and promotes a lustrous, shiny coat.
+This recipe helps keep your dog’s skin healthy and promotes a lustrous, shiny coat with omega fatty acids supplementation.
 It also has fish oil with DHA for optimal brain and vision development.
 Overall, it’s a good choice for all dog breeds, including Blue Heelers.

 13. Blue Buffalo Wilderness Rocky Mountain Grain-Free Recipe with Red Meat Dry Dog Food